For someone wondering how to tang up the whole lemonade experience, how about we germinate the Lemon seed and grow your tree?

-- Transfer the paper towel with the seeds to a Ziploc bag to keep the moisture and humidity intact.
+- Transfer the paper towel with the seeds to a ziplock bag to keep the moisture and humidity intact.

-- Put the Ziploc bag in a dark but warm place and ensure the towel is always moist.
+- Put the ziplock bag in a dark but warm place and ensure the towel is always moist.

 Depending on the seed quality, you might see some significant growth after a week on the seeds.

-Only when the sprouts grow over an inch, consider transplanting them in a 4 to 6 inches pot filled with a fresh mix and follow after germination care routine.
+Only when the sprouts grow over an inch, consider transplanting them in a 4-6 inches pot filled with a fresh mix and follow after germination care routine.